 - Finalize a list of shots before the wedding

 Wedding day is surely a busy day – a perfect backdrop for forgetting something.
 A list of shots not only paves the way for the production of a complete set of the couple’s preferred shots and avoiding ire from guests whose shots have been missed.
+Make sure to get a shot of their Berganza wedding rings and any other shots you feel they may treasure.
 It is a crucial factor in making orderly and fast pictorials in the ceremonial venue and the reception area.

 - Have extra batteries, memory cards and camera